 Step 6 – Get the word out about your website

-There are various ways in which you can tell people about your site – from email campaigns and text marketing to advertising on platforms such as Google, Facebook, or other sites.
+You can tell people about your site in various ways – from email campaigns and text marketing to advertising on platforms such as Google, Facebook, or other sites.

 The latter type is known as PPC campaigns.
 These campaigns can be highly effective in driving new people to your site.